carlosgimenes/Training-Duolingo/Frases.md

 He likes his job because it is easy. = Ele gosta do trabalho dele porque ele é fácil.
 He never comes late to his appointments. = Ele nunca vem tarde para as consultas dele.
 He studies English every day.
 Ele estuda inglês todos os dias.
+He usually does a lot of work in France. = Ele normalmente faz muito trabalho na França.
 He usually has a cup of tea with breakfast.
 He wakes up and makes coffee at about 5 a.m. = Ele acorda e faz café cerca de 5 da manhã